Oakchris1955/rust-http-server/tutorial/src/http-protocol.md

 The request target on the other hand is a string that represents the resource to access.

 For example, calling `GET` at a resource could return that resource, calling `DELETE` could delete it.
-It is up the server to decide how to implement each method.
+It is up to the server to decide how to implement each method.
 This library gives control over the user on how to do that

 ## HTTP responses